Names and identifying details have been changed to protect client privacy. Published with written consent.

 The Approach

-We paired Michael with James Okoye, LCSW, a grief specialist trained in Complicated Grief Therapy (CGT), an evidence-based protocol developed specifically for prolonged grief disorder.
+We paired the client with our grief specialist trained in Complicated Grief Therapy (CGT), an evidence-based protocol developed specifically for prolonged grief disorder.
 The work unfolded across three interwoven threads.

-- Revisiting the story of the loss.
-A structured retelling of Diane's illness and death, so that the most painful moments could be processed rather than avoided.
+Revisiting the story of the loss.
+A structured retelling of the client's wife illness and death, so that the most painful moments could be processed rather than avoided.

-- Restoring a sense of forward motion.
-Identifying small, value-aligned activities Michael could gradually reintroduce: gardening, reading, walking his dog Charlie.
+Restoring a sense of forward motion.
+Identifying small, value-aligned activities that could gradually reintroduce: gardening, reading, walking his dog.

-- Redefining the relationship.
-Not severing his bond with Diane, but transforming it from a relationship in presence into a relationship carried in memory and meaning.
+Redefining the relationship.
+Not severing his bond with his wife, but transforming it from a relationship in presence into a relationship carried in memory and meaning.

 The Turning Point

-Around month four, Michael agreed to a symbolic exercise: writing an "imaginary conversation" letter.
-What he would say to Diane if he could, and what he imagined she would say back.
+Around month four, the client agreed to a symbolic exercise: writing an "imaginary conversation" letter.
+What he would say to his wife if he could, and what he imagined she would say back.
 He wept through the writing.
 When he returned the following week, he read it aloud.
-Diane, in his imagining, told him she did not want him to stop living.
+The client's wife in his imagining, told him she did not want him to stop living.
 She wanted him to finish the rose garden they had started.
 She wanted him to call his grandson back.

-"I know those are my words," Michael told James afterward.
+"I know those are my words," Michael told the therapist afterward.
 "But they felt like hers.
 And I realized I'd been telling myself a story where grieving her meant stopping my life.
 She never would have wanted that."

 Outcomes at 6 Months

-By the six-month mark of treatment, Michael's trajectory had shifted meaningfully across both symptom severity and re-engagement with his life.
+By the six-month mark of treatment, the client's trajectory had shifted meaningfully across both symptom severity and re-engagement with his life.

-- Donated Diane's clothing, which he described as "the hardest and the most freeing thing I've done this year."
+Donated wife's clothing, which he described as "the hardest and the most freeing thing I've done this year."

 The chart above shows the gradual, non-linear decline in Michael's ICG score, a pattern typical in complicated grief treatment.
 Progress is often felt as a softening rather than a disappearance.